chaoss/wg-evolution/example_implementations/README.md

-# Examples of implementations for metrics
+s# Examples of implementations for metrics

 Notebooks, built on top of data collected by Perceval, for illustrating how to compute metrics: